pippo-java/matilda/README.md

 About business
 -------------------
-This application is a web accounting application where the customers upload invoices and the accountant processes these invoices and upload the balance sheet.
+This application is a web accounting application where the customers upload invoices and the accountant processes these invoices and uploads the balance sheet.
 The customer has a company and he can not upload documents (PDF files) after day 20 of each month without the accept of the accountant.
-Also he can not upload documents in system if he forgot to pay on the previous month.
+Also he can not upload documents in system if he forgot to pay the previous month.

 The application comes with two sections: __Customer__ and __Admin__ (Accountant).
-Each section comes with a separate authentication mechanism.
-The authentication mechanism for Customer is reinforced with Google reCAPCTCHA and the authentication mechanism for Admin is reinforced with an IP White List.
+Each section has a separate authentication mechanism.
+The authentication mechanism for Customer is reinforced with `Google reCAPCTCHA` and the authentication mechanism for Admin is reinforced with an `IP White List`.

 The application comes with support for `English` and `Romanian` languages.